01 of 05

 There is a learning curve for both types, but double action brushes generally provide better control and results.
 This is especially true when wreathing models where you don't always want the same even paint coat.
 For many basic jobs however, the simplicity of a single action airbrush offers an advantage.

 Internal vs External Mix

 Internal mix brushes blend the air and paint inside the brush before they exit the nozzle.
 On an external mix brush, the air exits the nozzle and then blows through the paint.

 Both of these can produce excellent results.
 An external mix brush does offer a slight advantage in cleaning time, but cleaning the tool is still a critical step in either model.

 The airbrush is only part of the equation.
 What else do you need?

-First you'll need a source for the air.
-"Canned air" is an option, but it offers practically no control over the pressure and it although it may seem like a cheaper alternative than buying a compressor, it won't take long before you've thrown more than a compressor's worth of cans in the trash.
+First, you'll need a source for the air.
+"Canned air" is an option, but it offers practically no control over the pressure, and although it may seem like a cheaper alternative than buying a compressor, it won't take long before you've thrown more than a compressor's worth of cans in the trash.